redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 - [main.json](../manifests/main.json) - 1000+ tokens, used by the main redstone provider
 - [rapid.json](../manifests/rapid.json) - 10 most popular tokens, used by `redstone-rapid` provider
-- [coinbase.json](../manifests/coinbase.json) - 20 tokens, uses only coinbase fetcher
+- [coingecko.json](../manifests/coingecko.json) - 203 tokens, uses only coingecko fetcher

 You can also prepare your own manifest and place it inside the `manifests` folder.
 The manifest file should be named using kebab case, i.e: `manifest.json`, `good-manifest.json`, or `your-source.json`.